microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/readme.md

 # Event-driven FHIR Patient Search
 ## Introduction
-Contoso Healthcare Company currently uses FHIR-based data management solution to rapidly exchange data in the HL7 FHIR standard format with Electronic Health Record (EHR) systems and HLS research databases.
+Contoso Healthcare Company currently uses a FHIR-based data management solution to rapidly exchange data in the HL7 FHIR standard format with Electronic Health Record (EHR) systems and HLS research databases.
 To help its medical practitioners manage and lookup patient data, your team's assistance is needed in implementing a new event-driven architecture to automatically stream new patient data to a NoSQL Document database and a frontend web app to display a paginated list of patient search result dataset.

 ## Learning Objectives